irvang/particles-3D/README.md

-# L-system-generator.
+# 3D Particle system.

 ## Using openFrameworks v.
-0.9.8.
+0.10.1.

 ### Example of the program as binary file (application):